 Fitness and training for Kilimanjaro

-What all successful climbers share though is a real Kandoo attitude and that means high levels of grit and determination.
-Summiting Kilimanjaro is a long slow grind but provided you have the determination to do just one more step even when you are tired we can help you get to the top.
+What all successful climbers share is attitude which means high levels of grit and determination.
+Reaching the top of Kilimanjaro is a long slow grind, but if you have the determination to take just one more step even when you are tired, the Local Moshi team can help you to get to the top.

-The bare facts about the climb are that you will probably be walking 6-7 hours per day with a rough ascent each day of 1000m.
+The bare facts about the climb are that you will probably be walking 6-7 hours per day with a rough ascent each day of 1000 meters.

 The best training by far to climb Kilimanjaro is to get your walking boots on and get lots of miles under your belt.
 Whether this is two to three hours walking locally or full days away on your nearest hills, you just need to clock up lots of hours on your feet as more than anything else it is just walking every day for 7 days that people find tiring.
 And the best cure for this is to have spent lots of hours just walking.